 - The Quantitative Methods in the Social Sciences (QMSS) emphasis helps students to attain the competencies needed to conduct quantitative social science research through core design and analysis classes, courses in advanced and specialized methodologies, and participation in interdisciplinary colloquia and research projects.
 Conducting quantitative social science research requires competence in certain core design and analysis methods that are common across social science disciplines.
 In addition, some specialized methodologies have emerged from research applications that are unique to social science fields.
 At most universities, social science instruction and research takes place in many separate units spread throughout the campus, which discourages the sharing of resources and ideas.
-The overarching purpose of the QMSS emphasis is to overcome these barriers by creating a unifying administrative structure that capitalizes on UCSB's strengths to create a unique interdisciplinary program. - The Technology and Society emphasis in the Center for Information Technology and Society (CITS) is closely affiliated with the new Optional PhD Emphasis in Technology and Society at UC Santa Barbara.
-This degree certification program functions similarly to a doctoral minor, and is currently open to students in a wide range of disciplines.
-It provides doctoral students with a short curriculum of courses outside their home departments, and a colloquium series and gateway seminar in which they can meet other students and faculty with similar interests.
+The overarching purpose of the QMSS emphasis is to overcome these barriers by creating a unifying administrative structure that capitalizes on UCSB's strengths to create a unique interdisciplinary program. - The Technology and Society emphasis in the Center for Information Technology and Society (CITS).
+The optional Ph.D. emphasis in Technology and Society (T&S) provides multi-disciplinary training for graduate students interested in studying the societal implications of information technology.
+Unlike most scholars working in this area who ground their investigations and claims in a home discipline and methodology, T&S students receive a systematic introduction to the research paradigms and literatures relevant to technology and society from outside their home department.
+We believe that the tools necessary for understanding problems of technology and society are spread across disciplines, and that having the ability to draw from scholars' work in different disciplines to arrive at an examination of the same phenomenon from different directions is vital to cutting-edge scholarship in this area.
+A structured introduction to thinking and research from other perspectives can help students frame their research questions in novel, creative ways and can give them broader tools for answering them.
+The emphasis also provides an official certification of multi-disciplinary training, which is an advantage on the academic job market.

-III.7 PhD Advisor
+III.8 PhD Advisor

-III.7.1 Advisor's Role
+III.8.1 Advisor's Role